 You ask: “Don’t we play Jazz?”
 Actually, our music is traditional Blues, Rock & Roll and Hip-Hop, as well as original compositions of our own, inspired by “old school” forms.

-• The song composition process stays fresh and exciting.
-We supply the tempos, beats, chords, or styles; the only requirement is that the language be appropriate.
-Usually, three different students perform on an instrument or sing at each event.
+• Song composition is exciting.
+We set the tempos, beats, & chords; the only requirement is that the language be appropriate.

-• Before the concert students are coached and encouraged to join the ensemble with instrumental accompaniment singing or playing blues on our instruments or theirs.
+• Before the concert students are encouraged to join the ensemble singing or playing blues on our instruments or theirs.

-• Clinics are one-on-one, musical instrument & blues history, given by the musicians.
+• Clinics are one-on-one, musical instrument & blues history, given by the eight-Professional Musicians.
 This creates personal bonds and intrigue.

-• After the concert a beginning lesson is offered, and drum method books are given out for some basic beats.
+• After the concerts beginning lessons are offered.
+Drum method books are given out; they can learn basic beats.

 • Our 38-page SNB Music Handbook file is donated directly to Principals online.